Wealthfront Automated Bond Portfolio Methodology White Paper

 - Decreased after-tax yield, if lower after-tax yield sub-asset classes grow beyond their recommended weight

 Therefore, we need to periodically rebalance the portfolio back to its optimal weight.
 We rebalance in a tax-optimized way that trades off deviation from the optimal portfolio with the tax consequences of selling appreciated assets.
-For Automated Bond portfolios, rebalancing is less likely to cause capital gains because the portfolios pay regular dividends.
+For Automated Bond Portfolios, rebalancing is less likely to cause capital gains because the portfolios pay regular dividends.
 This cash from dividends can be used to buy into assets whose weight becomes too small after the drift, thus reducing the need to sell existing holdings.

 Conclusion